Facing the blank page is one of the hardest parts of writing. Here are 5 techniques to help you overcome writer’s block and start writing!

 3. Follow your inspiration

 Always take advantage of inspiration.
 It’s the best part of writing!

 If I’m feeling inspired to write about a topic, then I just go with it, even if it’s not on my editorial schedule.
 Even if I’m supposed to be working on something else.
 All of my favorite blog posts are written this way.
 And most of my vivid scenes are fuelled by inspiration.

 When I was in University, the only time I ever cleaned my bathtub was when I was supposed to be studying for my final exams.
 The bathtub most certainly needed to be cleaned… but I was just procrastinating.

 Early editing is a bit like that.
 It is so tempting to edit what you wrote the day before… and it probably does need editing.
 However, it’s a classic form of procrastination.

 Using distraction is a healthy way to turn off that self-doubting inner voice.
 It’s a lot healthier than using alcohol or drugs.
-And it’s quite a bit healthier than using sleep-deprivation adrenalin.
+And it’s quite a bit healthier than using sleep deprivation.

-I will admit that when I’m really caught in a piece of fiction, waking up at 3 am and writing is sometimes the only way to get through it.
-However, for day-to-day purposes its better to distract myself by writing in a noisy coffee shop or at the beach.
+I will admit that when I’m really caught up in a piece of fiction, getting out of bed at 3 am and writing is sometimes the only way to get through it.
+However, for day-to-day purposes, it’s better to distract myself by writing in a noisy coffee shop or at the beach.